-

 Dr. Wood is the Chair of the Lung Screening Guidelines Panel for the National Comprehensive Cancer Network (NCCN), Vice-Chair of the Non-Small Cell Lung Cancer Guidelines Panel for the NCCN, and Vice-Chair of the American Cancer Society National Lung Cancer Roundtable.
 Notably, Dr. Wood was the chair for the NCCN Lung Cancer Screening Panel which developed and published the first clinical guidelines for lung cancer screening.
 Dr. Wood helped lead an effort to change lung cancer screening policy at the national level, resulting in lung cancer screening recommendations from the United States Preventive Services Taskforce and from Medicare.
 Most recently, Dr. Wood has partnered in an international project led by the World Economic Forum and the Lung Cancer Collaborative to advance and prioritize lung cancer care worldwide, including broader utilization of early detection.
 This initiative is currently being evaluated by the World Health Organization for consideration of a global health priority, or “Best Buy”.

 Dr. Wood served on the Board of Directors of the Society of Thoracic Surgeons for over 20 years, completing a 5-year term as Secretary of the Society, and was the President of STS in 2013 - 2014.
-Dr. Wood recently served as a Director of the American Board of Thoracic Surgery and as Chair of the ACGME Residency Review Committee Committee for Thoracic Surgery (RRC-Thoracic).
+Dr. Wood served as a Director of the American Board of Thoracic Surgery and as Chair of the ACGME Residency Review Committee Committee for Thoracic Surgery (RRC-Thoracic).
 Dr. Wood recently served as President of the Thoracic Surgery Foundation and President of the Cardiothoracic Surgery Network (CTSNet).

-Betty Tong, Duke University Medical Center
+Betty Tong, Duke University

 Betty C. Tong, MD, MHS is an Associate Professor of Surgery at the Duke University Medical Center in Durham, North Carolina, USA.
 Her clinical interests are in lung cancer screening, surgical management of thoracic malignancies such as lung cancer and soft tissue sarcoma of the chest, and video assisted thoracic surgery.
 Her research interests are centered in the area of health services research, and include the study of disparities in thoracic surgical patients, and patient preferences and decision making in the management of thoracic disease.